LAIC Lab – Language Accessibility and Inclusive Communication

 Target groups

 - Public institutions: The Lab helps public institutions in communicating with all citizens.
-Public institutions are thus able to offer all citizens access to services or involve them in design and decision-making processes (participation).
+This enables public institutions to offer all citizens access to services and involve them in design and decision-making processes (participation).

-- Companies: The Lab helps companies to better reach, integrate or collaborate with their stakeholders who experience communication and language barriers.
-These include employees, clients and partners of companies and even those who live and work near them.
+- Companies: The Lab helps companies to better reach, involve or collaborate with stakeholders who experience communication and language difficulties.
+These stakeholders include employees, clients and partners of companies as well as people who live and work near the company’s business premises.

-- Media producers: The Lab helps media producers in planning and implementing their digital or print content in a manner that is accessible and understandable for everyone.
+- Media producers: The Lab helps media producers in planning and implementing their digital or print content in an accessible manner.

 Why the Lab is needed

-- With the signing of the UN Convention on the Rights of Persons with Disabilities in April 2014 and the current legislation in place in the form of the Disability Discrimination Act (DDA), accessible communication is of great importance to Switzerland under the principle of inclusion.
-Nevertheless, very little is being done in this area.
+- With the signing of the UN Convention on the Rights of Persons with Disabilities (CRPD) in April 2014 and the current legislation in place in the form of the Disability Discrimination Act (DDA), accessible communication is of great importance to Switzerland under the principle of inclusion.

 - There are already many solutions for accessible communication.
-The task now is to increase awareness of these solutions and to further develop and implement them in a needs-based manner.
+Our task is to increase awareness of these solutions and to further develop and implement them in a needs-based manner.

 Projects